ChrisRDavila/pig-game/Test.md

 ## Expected Output:
 if player rolls a 1 at any point then sum of points will reset to 0, if player rolls number other than 0, roll adds to previous roll

-## Describe
-Winner()

 ## Test
-Test: If sum >= 100 then window alert will say "winner winner chicken dinner"
+If sum >= 100 then window alert will say "winner winner chicken dinner"
 ## Code:

-## Expected Output:
-window alert will say "Hot dog we got a weiner"

 let sum = 0;
 function Turn(){
   let roll = Math.floor(Math.random() * 6) + 1;